Definition of Revenues

-Under the accrual method of accounting, revenues are reported on the income statement for the period when the revenues were earned (not the period when the cash is received).
+Under the accrual basis of accounting, revenues are reported on the income statement in the period when the revenues are earned (not the period when the cash is received).
 This means that revenues can occur before the cash is received, after the cash is received, or at the same time that the cash is received.
 Hence, revenues are different from cash receipts.

 - Operating revenues, which pertain to a company's main activities

 - Nonoperating revenues, which pertain to a company's incidental activities

 The following are examples of operating revenues earned by three businesses: